Top of this page

 Storage

 In the meantime, the CO2 as a by-product of industrial processes can be captured and stored.
-There are many ideas about how to store CO2; put it in empty gas fields, salt caverns, or let it be absorbed by rock in the earth’s mantle to form calcium carbonates.
-But most of these techniques are very intrusive; they have huge impacts on the earth and may have harmful side effects.
-Forcing the earth is, just like forcing people, hardly ever a sustainable idea.
+There are many ideas about how to store CO2; put it in empty gas fields, salt caverns, or let it be absorbed by rock in the Earth’s mantle to form calcium carbonates.
+But most of these techniques are very intrusive; they have huge impacts on the Earth and may have harmful side effects.
+Forcing the Earth is, just like forcing people, hardly ever a sustainable idea.
 When I started to search for less harmful ways to store CO2, I recalled reading on the Climework’s website about storage in bricks, and adding that to my search words I found a little pdf on the web, CO2 mineralisation, which to my amazement was exactly what I had been looking for.
 It appeared to be a folder written by the above-mentioned group called CO2Value, a “think-and-do-tank, dedicated to Carbon Capture and Utilisation (CCU).”
 They discuss many ways of recycling and storage, and I think one of the best ideas is to use it in the building industries.
 People build very very much, and absorbing the CO2 surplus into bricks and concrete means permanent storage in a non-harmful way.
 If all around the world these methods would be used we could be quick enough to prevent catastrophes.
 A really encouraging news item was about the building of a footpath in Ghent, made from industrial waste and captured CO2; “1 m3 of carbstone bricks stores a net 350 kg of CO2.”
 If such ideas, including the making of furniture or even shoes, would catch on very quickly, we really have a chance.
-As we know by now humankind can deplete anything; there thus is no reason to assume that we cannot deplete the surplus of CO2 and thin the blanket around the earth.
+As we know by now humankind can deplete anything; there thus is no reason to assume that we cannot deplete the surplus of CO2 and thin the blanket around the Earth.
 It would be the first time that our tendency to deplete everything would save us.

 We share Solar – Summer 2020 and updating